 Initially, materials such as leather, paint and rubber caused scandals.
 Nevertheless, no designer could get past you.
 Because fashion is based on creativity and courage.
 Trends often emerged from the visual preferences of a particular scene.
 Fashion makers then brought these from the fringes of society onto the catwalks.
 In doing so, they made respectable what had previously been taboo.

 Today, fetish fashion has merged with fashion trends.
-Almost every fashion label uses materials and elements that we know from the BDSM sector.
-Thigh-high over-the-knee boots are no longer just reserved for dominatrixes.
-Wetlook and leather are even suitable for the office.
-Lacing, rivets and straps are also part of the repertoire of almost every designer.
-Chokers are close relatives of the collars popular in the scene and a trend that subs like to use in everyday life.
-You can now find lingerie with harness elements in almost every lingerie chain.
-Once a functional harness for BDSM enthusiasts, the trend is now indispensable in a toned down form.
+Virtually every fashion label uses materials and elements familiar from the BDSM scene.
+Thigh-high over-the-knee boots are no longer reserved just for Dominatrices.
+Wet look and leather are even office-appropriate.
+Lacing, studs, and straps are part of almost every designer’s repertoire.
+Chokers are close relatives of the collars popular in the community and are a trend that Subs like to use for everyday wear.
+Almost every lingerie chain now offers lingerie with harness elements.
+Once a functional gear for BDSM enthusiasts, this trend has now become an indispensable part of fashion in a more subdued form.

 Justify Fetish Fashion